Table of Contents

 Communications, 05/2016,City, State

-- Summary In a few concise sentences, provide a quick overview of your work experience and top qualifications, explaining what makes you the best candidate for the job.
+- Summary In a few concise sentences, your summary statement provides a quick overview of your work experience and top qualifications, explaining what makes you the best candidate for the job.
 For example: “Passionate and experienced blogger well-versed in creative, quality content covering lifestyle and fashion products.”

 - Skills Review the job description to identify skills that match your own, and add them here.
 Feature both professional skills such as proficiency with Microsoft Office Suite, knowledge of AP style, or social media marketing skills, as well as soft skills such as flexibility, a positive approach or a strong work ethic.